From $35K to $58K Without Adding Clients: The Pure Pricing Strategy That Grew Revenue 66% Through Elimination

 The Executive Summary

-Santiago hit $35K/month running his business consulting practice at full capacity.
-Twenty clients at $1,750 average.
-Working 48 hours weekly.
-He couldn’t take more clients without hiring.
+Santiago was at $35K/month running his business consulting practice at full capacity, serving twenty clients at an average of $1,750 and working 48 hours a week.
+He couldn’t add a twenty‑first client without hiring.

-Everyone said, “Hire to scale.”
-His accountant.
-His business coach.
-Every podcast he listened to.
-The standard playbook: hit capacity, hire someone, train them for three months, then take more clients.
-Repeat until you break $100K.
+Everyone around him said the same thing: “Hire to scale.”
+His accountant, his business coach, and every podcast he listened to pointed to the standard playbook—hit capacity, hire someone, train them for three months, then take more clients, repeating the cycle until you finally break $100K.

-He needed a different path.
-One that didn’t require hiring, training, or hoping his first hire worked out.
-One that used the capacity he already had—twenty clients—and multiplied the return without adding hours.
+He needed a different path—one that didn’t depend on hiring, training, or hoping a first hire worked out, but instead used the same twenty clients to generate a much higher return without adding hours.

 He found it in pure pricing leverage.
 Ten weeks later, he was at $58K/month with eighteen clients instead of twenty.
 Here’s exactly how pricing evolution compressed his scale timeline.

 Most consultants scale the wrong way.
-They add clients until capacity maxes out, then hire to add more capacity, then add more clients.
-It’s addition: more clients = more revenue = more team = more complexity.
+They add clients until capacity maxes out, then hire to add more capacity, then add more clients on top.
+It’s a simple chain: more clients → more revenue → bigger team → more complexity.

-He tracked one month of client work.
-Every deliverable, every hour, every result.
-Then he calculated profitability per client.
+He tracked 1 month of client work—every deliverable, every hour, every result—then calculated profitability for each client.

 The Bottom Six Clients (30% of total):